Get started - it's free!

 First, create a Virtual Machine in the GCE Console.

 When creating the instance select Management, security, disks, networking, sole tenancy, select Networking, and select the Network Interface.
-Because we're later going to enable subnet routing on this VM, we want to turn IP Forwarding to On.
+Because we're later going to enable subnet routing on this VM, we want to set IP forwarding to On.

-Once the VM has been created, ssh to the system and follow the steps to install Tailscale on Linux.
+Once you create the VM, SSH to the system and follow the steps to install Tailscale on Linux.

 Step 2: Allow UDP port 41641